Sergey Vavilov: Biography

 Vavilov founded the Soviet school of physical optics, known by his works in luminescence.
 In 1934 he co-discovered the Vavilov-Cherenkov effect, a discovery for which Pavel Cherenkov was awarded a Nobel Prize in Physics in 1958.
 The Kasha–Vavilov rule of luminescence quantum yields is also named for him.

-He was a member of the USSR Academy of Sciences from 1932, Head of the Lebedev Institute of Physics (since 1934), a chief editor of the Great Soviet Encyclopedia, a member of the Supreme Soviet from 1946 and a recipient of four Stalin Prizes (1943, 1946, 1951, 1952).
+He was a member of the USSR Academy of Sciences from 1932, Head of the Lebedev Institute of Physics (since 1934), a chief editor of the Great Soviet Encyclopedia, a member of the Supreme Soviet from 1946 and a recipient of two Stalin Prizes second degree (1943, 1951 — posthumously) and two Stalin Prizes first degree (1946, 1952 – posthumously).

 He wrote on the lives and works of great thinkers, such as Lucretius, Galileo Galilei, Isaac Newton, Mikhail Lomonosov, Michael Faraday, and Pyotr Lebedev, among others.

-At the end of 1950, Vavilov's health who was suffering from heart and lung diseases deteriorated significantly.
+At the end of 1950, Vavilov's health deteriorated significantly.
+He had been suffering from heart and lung diseases.
 In December-January he was treated at the Barvikha Sanatorium.
 Returning from the sanatorium on January 12, 1951, he chaired an expanded meeting of the Presidium of the Academy of Sciences.
 On January 25, 1951, at 4:45 a.m., he died of a myocardial infarction.